 David Jones started his career with Her Majesty’s Revenue & Customs (HMRC).
 He initially worked in the London area, as a Senior Tax Investigator, moving to Shrewsbury in 1977 to head a specialist team dealing in VAT fraud.

 In 1986, having achieved an Accountancy degree with the Chartered Certified Accountants, David who was becoming increasingly frustrated at HMRC’s unreasonable attitude to the local small business community, decided to leave the role of gamekeeper and join the side of the poachers.
-Having put down permanent roots in Shrewsbury (his two young children being educated at local schools) David decided that Shropshire would be the ideal place for him to form his first business; Morgan Jones & Company, which is still operating today.
+Having put down permanent roots in Shrewsbury (his two young children being educated at local schools) David decided that Shropshire would be the ideal place for him to form his first business; MJ&Co, which is still operating today.

 David, who had never worked in the private sector before, started his accountancy practice with an initial group of small businesses owned by people that David had grown to know since he had moved to Shropshire.
-As time went by David’s reputation for excellence grew and the Morgan Jones & Company’s client base began to take on a more diverse feel; a combination of sole traders, partnerships and small to medium sized Limited Companies.
+As time went by David’s reputation for excellence grew and the MJ&Co’s client base began to take on a more diverse feel; a combination of sole traders, partnerships and small to medium sized Limited Companies.
 Three essential differences separated David out from his competitors:

 - Without any outside help, he had started and built his accountancy practice from scratch and could therefore uniquely appreciate the pressures on start-up businesses.